Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Related Work

-In comparison to causal discovery techniques, which require a training phase in order to extract the graph structure, \shortciteA{AVICI} amortize the causal discovery for a given observational dataset by leveraging the predictive power of a pre-trained transformer-based neural network, i.e., AVICI.
+In comparison to causal discovery techniques, which require a training phase to extract the graph structure, \citet{AVICI} amortize the causal discovery for a given observational dataset by leveraging the predictive power of a pre-trained transformer-based neural network, i.e., AVICI.
 The parameters of the latter were trained to approximate cycle-free graphs given realizations sampled from linear and nonlinear domain distributions.
-The nonlinear transformations are generated with \ac{GP}s with squared-exponential kernel.
-During training time, \shortciteA{AVICI} optimize a forward Kullback-Leibler divergence-based objective function:\\
+The nonlinear transformations are generated with \ac{GP}s with the squared-exponential kernel.
+During training time, \citet{AVICI} optimize a forward Kullback-Leibler divergence-based objective function:\\

 where $z$ is a constant, $\rho (W)$ is the spectral radius of $W$, $b$ and $c$ are randomly initialized vectors.
-During the structure learning process, $p(G)$ and $p(X\vert G)$ are obtained from a domain specific simulator, which makes the objective function tractable.
+During the structure learning process, $p(G)$ and $p(X\vert G)$ are obtained from a domain-specific simulator, which makes the objective function tractable.
 The graph posterior $p(G\vert X)$ is approximated using Bernoulli-based variational distribution for $q(G\vert f_{\phi} (X))$, where $f_{\phi}(X)$ is associated with the edge probabilities produced by the transformer-based model.
 The acyclicity constraint in AVICI is based on the minimization of the spectral radius, as the latter is equal to the largest eigenvalue in absolute magnitude.
 Power iteration, which is a well-known algorithm for finding the dominant eigenvalue of a matrix, is performed for a certain number of steps using AVICI's $h(W)$ in \ref{eq:AVICIOptimization}.
-While the mathematical formulation of AVICI's $h(W)$ does not resemble NoTears' and DAGMA's acyclicity functions in \ref{eq:ContOptNoTears} and \ref{eq:AcyclicityConstraintDAGMA}, respectively, conceptually each of these acyclicity regularizers is implicitly or explicitly related to minimizing the eigenvalues of the estimated matrices, in order to produce acyclic graphs.
-Since AVICI makes use of amortization during inference time, it is expected to be among the most scalable \ac{CSL} techniques presented in this section.
-For this reason, we include AVICI in our large-scale benchmark study.\\
+While the mathematical formulation of AVICI's $h(W)$ does not resemble NoTears' and DAGMA's acyclicity functions in \ref{eq:ContOptNoTears} and \ref{eq:AcyclicityConstraintDAGMA}, respectively, conceptually each of these acyclicity regularizers is implicitly or explicitly related to minimizing the eigenvalues of the estimated matrices, to produce acyclic graphs.
+Since AVICI makes use of amortization during inference time, it is expected to be among the most scalable \ac{CSL} techniques presented in this section.\\

-\subsubsection{Simulation Framework and Evaluation Criteria}
+\subsection{Simulation Framework and Evaluation Criteria}